orjwan-alrajaby/gsg-expressjs-backend-training-2023/learning-sprint-1/week3-day2-tasks/tasks.md

 ### QUESTION #1

-Given the following promisesArray, convert the array into an object using the `convertToObj` function.
+Given the following `promisesArray`, convert the array into an object using the `convertToObj` function.

 You should apply typescript types to every promise, the input of `convertToObj`,